Top 5 This Week

 Groceries and Consumer Costs

-Chicago grocery prices are approximately 5–10% above the national average in standard supermarkets — not dramatically elevated relative to coastal metros, but meaningfully above Midwest baseline.
-The city’s food retail landscape is competitive, with a wide range from Jewel-Osco and Mariano’s (mid-range) to Whole Foods, Eataly, and specialty grocers (premium) to Aldi (German hard-discount, which was founded in Illinois and has significant presence statewide).
-Downstate Illinois grocery prices are at or slightly below the national average, reflecting the agricultural economies that produce much of what is consumed.
+Chicago grocery prices are roughly 5-10% above the national average in standard supermarkets – not dramatic next to coastal metros, but meaningfully above the Midwest baseline.
+The city’s food retail landscape is competitive, with a wide range from Jewel-Osco and Mariano’s (mid-range) to Whole Foods, Eataly, and specialty grocers (premium) to Aldi (the German hard-discount chain whose US headquarters sits in Batavia, Illinois, with stores across the state).
+Downstate, grocery prices fall at or slightly below the national average, helped along by the farm economy that grows much of what ends up on the shelves.

 The Bottom Line